ManuelECdev/CircleCI-CICD/README.md

 ## Summary

-A frontend and backend apps are given and the scope is the following:
+The scope is to operationalize a frontend and a backend application:

 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
 - Utilize a configuration management tool to accomplish deployment to cloud-based servers.